interfaceware/benchmark/README.md

 Various examples testing speed of different Lua coding styles.
-Not really all that useful unless you have an interest in these things.
+It also shows how to use the Pepperfish Lua profiler within Iguana.